As NFL reopens amid altered landscape, Trump resumes attacks on players who demonstrate for racial justice

 The mass social justice demonstrations after the death of George Floyd, a Black man killed in police custody in Minneapolis in late May, have resulted in a pronounced shift in public opinion in support of the protests and the players who are speaking out.

 An NBC-Wall Street Journal poll in July found that 52 percent of registered voters nationally said it was appropriate for an athlete to kneel during the national anthem to protest racial inequality, while 45 percent said it was not appropriate.
-That compared to 43 percent in 2018 who said kneeling was appropriate and 54 percent who said it was not.
+That compared with 43 percent in 2018 who said kneeling was appropriate and 54 percent who said it was not.

 Trump is in “some ways less relevant,” said Joe Lockhart, who served as press secretary under President Bill Clinton and worked as executive vice president for communications at the NFL from 2016 to 2018.
 “The country and the conversation have moved from where the president is, and I don’t know if anyone [at the NFL] will be sitting and monitoring his Twitter feed.”

 If the NFL’s television ratings are strong despite Trump’s admonitions, Lockhart said, “it’s a sign of weakness rather than strength for him.
-If he’s saying, ‘Do not watch the NFL,’ and the NFL sets a record, are people going to say, ‘Trump has lost his mojo?’ ”
+If he’s saying, ‘Do not watch the NFL,’ and the NFL sets a record, are people going to say, ‘Trump has lost his mojo’?”

 Republican strategists countered that the president’s message on the NFL is consistent with his argument that the violent elements of the social justice demonstrations have escalated dangerously in major cities.
 Siding with law enforcement, Trump has promoted scenes of violence on his Twitter account and fanned racial grievances.
 Recent clashes between his supporters and protesters in Kenosha, Wis., and Portland, Ore., turned deadly.